What is a Content ID Claim?

 For tracked videos, your video will be unaffected.
 However, the content owner may track viewership statistics for the video to decide in the future what they would like to do.
 The copyright owner can change their usage policy anytime.

 A copyright owner can also block your videos in certain countries or worldwide.
 Viewers will not be able to watch blocked videos.
 When a video is blocked by a Content ID claim, it may affect your good account standing.

-IMPORTANT: Please be aware that we are not able to assist you in retracting any third party claims or notices from any channel.
+IMPORTANT: Please be aware that we are not able to assist you in retracting any third-party claims or notices from any channel.
 We strongly recommend all partners to refrain from uploading material that is not theirs.
-If a Content ID Claim is severe enough, it maz affect your good account standing or you may receive a copyright strike.
-If numerous copyright strikes are placed on your YouTube Channel, it could jeopardize your YouTube Account, and your network partnership.
+If a Content ID Claim is severe enough, it may affect your good account standing or you may receive a copyright strike.
+If numerous copyright strikes are placed on your YouTube Channel, it could jeopardize your YouTube Account and your network partnership.
 We hope this information will help you avoid that.